Fgc17/dotsafe/README.md

 // package.json
 {
   "scripts": {
-    "dev": "dotsafe dev --port 9000 -- npm start -w", },
+    "dev": "fatima dev --port 9000 -- npm start -w", },
 }
 ```

-This will spin up a localhost server with the **/dotsafe** endpoint (all http methods accepted).
+This will spin up a localhost server with the **/fatima** endpoint (all http methods accepted).

 Any requests made to that url will reload the types and re-inject the changes into your process, no need to restart your server.